Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Hospitalidad: resort/hotel nuevo en general
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality – Overall-New Resort/Hotel